Training for Longevity

 Former Manchester United and Wales star Ryan Giggs utilised many facets of sports science to enjoy a hugely successful career in top-class football.

-Giggs famously added yoga into his training regime after research showed that it could have a major impact on an athlete’s ability to maintain fitness levels.
+Giggs famously added yoga into his training regime after research showed that it could have a significant impact on an athlete’s ability to maintain fitness levels.

-He also fully embraced the advice of famed sleep coach, Nick Littlehales, introducing new resting techniques into his daily life that greatly improved his recovery from physical activity.
+He also fully embraced the advice of famed sleep coach, Nick Littlehales, introducing new resting techniques into his daily life that significantly improved his recovery from physical activity.

-Adding those two elements to his normal training routine undoubtedly helped Giggs stay at the top level for over 20 years.
+Adding those two elements to his regular training routine undoubtedly helped Giggs stay at the top level for over 20 years.